2020 Online Forensic Science Degrees

+Online degrees in forensic science are available at the certificate, bachelor’s, and master's degree levels.
+Our list of the best online master's programs in forensic science is based on tuition costs and alumni salaries provided by PayScale.
 Forensic science is the use of a wide variety of scientific disciplines to answer important questions within the legal system.
-The studies of forensic science and crime scene investigation involve the science, technology, and chemistry related to forensic evidence and the prosecution of criminals.
 Forensic scientists use their knowledge to gather evidence that may be used in a criminal investigation or court of law.
-Online programs are available at the certificate. associate, bachelor’s, and master's degree levels.

 Associate degree programs require courses in biology, chemistry, math, forensic science, legal proceedings, and report writing.
 Students within an associate degree program often concentrate their studies in forensic computer science, crime scene investigation, or forensic accounting.
 Bachelor's degree programs offer broader training in forensic science.
 Students can concentrate their studies in forensic chemistry or forensic biology.
 Many people with a bachelor's degree in forensic science move on to graduate school.